VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 None of the required web-resources use the Simple Object Access Protocol (SOAP).
 All these resources follow the paradigm Representational State Transfer (REST).

 The core of the application is a web resource called, in this standard, its primary result.
-This resource represents the result of the application's processing of one or more XSAMS inputs.
+This resource represents the result of the application's processing of one or more XSAMS input documents.
 The application must have exactly one primary result, implying that all the inputs are combined.

 The primary result may be machine-readable (e.g. a transformation of the XSAMS input into HITRAN's legacy format) or human readable (i.e. a web page).
 If human readable, it may well link to further pages showing related results (e.g. the primary result might be a web page showing a table of atomic states, with links to the details of each state).
 A machine-readable result may also contain links, but this standard does not define how the links are accessed.
 Hence, a generic client, such as the VAMDC portal, would not know how to follow the links.